junjiequ1459/TheBox/README.md

 # TheBox

-TheBox

 TheBox is a fullstack MERN party game app that allows you to chat and play with friends.

-Background and Overview
+#Background and Overview

 The Box delivers the fun of party games to your electronic devices.
 We provide a selection of entertaining games that are ideal for any social occasion and are created for friends and family to enjoy together.
 The Box is the app for you if you want to spice up a family gathering, mark a significant event, or just hang out with pals.

 We will need to

-Create user auth, player stats
+*Create user auth, player stats
-Provide full CRUD for user lobbies
+*Provide full CRUD for user lobbies
-Chat functionality
+*Chat functionality
-Implement game(s)
+*Implement game(s)

-Functionality and MVP
+#Functionality and MVP

 1. Hosting - (2/20) 1 day
 2. User Auth - (2/20) 1 day